-If your are a first-time home buyer or just now reviewing your homeowners insurance Florida policy, chances you are overwhelmed.
-There are many choices of home insurance companies and options for coverage, and it's hard to chose what you need.
+If you are a first-time home buyer or just now reviewing your Florida homeowners insurance policy, you may be overwhelmed.
+There are many choices of home insurance companies and options for coverage.
+So it can be confusing knowing exactly what you need.

 Part 1- How it works: The 6 Coverages

 A standard homeowners policy (called an H03 policy) combines 6 different categories of insurance into one packaged policy.
 The coverage categories found on your homeowners insurance Florida policy will include your home, detached structures, personal belongings, loss of use, liability, and medical payments.
-A homeowners policy provides protection for each of these categories on one policy- each type is labeled Coverage A through Coverage F.
+A homeowners policy provides protection for each of these categories on one policy - labeled Coverage A through Coverage F.

 Protection for the Structure of your Home - Coverage A

 Property or Dwelling Coverage pays to repair or rebuild your home if it’s damaged or destroyed by an insured event like a kitchen fire or windstorm.
 In Florida, homeowners policies (H03) pay the replacement cost (not the depreciated value) of your home.
 But the policy will not pay more than the limit you select.
 Purchase enough coverage to rebuild your home.
 You may need a separate Florida flood insurance policy to cover flood damage, even if caused by hurricanes.

 Protection for Your Detached Structures - Coverage B